 Industry Analysis & Industry Trends

-Over the past five years, unfavourable weather conditions have negatively affected the Citrus, Banana and Other Fruit Growing industry.
-Production output was severely constrained by flooding and cyclones, particularly in Queensland, which has contributed to revenue volatility over the past five years.
+Over the past five years, unfavourable weather conditions have constrained revenue growth for the Citrus, Banana and Other Fruit Growing industry.
+Production output was severely constrained in 2010-11 by flooding and cyclones, particularly in Queensland, which contributed to revenue volatility over the past five years.
 Many farmers were able to replant crops soon after the wet conditions of 2010-11, which limited the spillover effect into the following year.
-Revenue is projected to fall by an annualised 1.7% in the five years through 2014-15, to reach $2.4 billion.
-However, industry revenue is forecast to recover and post growth of 1.8% in 2014-15.
+Revenue is projected to grow at an annualised 0.5% over the five years through 2014-15, to reach $2.7 billion.
+Industry revenue is forecast to grow 3.7% in 2014-15.
 A... purchase to read more

 Industry Report - Industry Investment Chapter